-- (c) We have taken into consideration the whistleblower complaints received by the Company during the year and provided to us when performing our audit. - (xii) The Company is not a Nidhi Company and hence reporting under clause (xii) of the Order is not applicable. - (xiii) In our opinion, the Company is in compliance with Section 177 and 188 of the Companies Act, where applicable, for all transactions with the related parties and the details of related party transactions have been disclosed in the standalone financial statements etc. as required by the applicable accounting standards. - (xiv)(a) In our opinion, the Company has an adequate internal audit system commensurate with the size and the nature of its business. - (b) We have considered, the internal audit reports issued to the Company during the year and covering the period up to December 2022 and the draft of the internal audit reports were issued after the balance sheet date covering the period January 2023 to March 2023 for the period under audit. - (xv) In our opinion during the year, the Company has not entered into any non-cash transactions with any of its directors or directors of its holding company, subsidiary company or persons connected with such directors and hence provisions of section 192 of the Companies Act, 2013 are not applicable to the Company. - (xvi)(a) The Company is not required to be registered(b), (c) under Section 45-IA of the Reserve Bank of India Act, 1934.
-Hence, reporting under clause (xvi)(a), (b) and (c) of the Order is not applicable. - (d) The Group does not have any Core Investment Company as part of the group and accordingly reporting under clause (xvi)(d) of the Order is not applicable. - (xvii)The Company has not incurred cash losses during the financial year covered by our audit and in the immediately preceding financial year. - (wiii) There has been no resignation of the statutory auditors of the Company during the year. - (xix) On the basis of the financial ratios, ageing and expected dates of realization of financial assets and payment of financial liabilities, other information accompanying the financial statements and our knowledge of the Board of
+- (c) As represented to us by the Management, there were no whistle blower complaints received by the Company during the year. - (xii) The Company is not a Nidhi Company and hence reporting under clause (xii) of the Order is not applicable. - (xiii) In our opinion, the Company is in compliance with Section 177 and 188 of the Companies Act, where applicable, for all transactions with the related parties and the details of related party transactions have been disclosed in the standalone financial statements etc. as required by the applicable accounting standards. - (xiv)(a) In our opinion, the Company has an adequate internal audit system commensurate with the size and the nature of its business. - (b) We have considered, the internal audit reports issued to the Company during the year and covering the period up to December 2023 and the draft of the internal audit reports were issued after the balance sheet date covering the period January 2024 to March 2024 for the period under audit. - (xv) In our opinion during the year, the Company has not entered into any non-cash transactions with any of its directors or directors of its holding company, subsidiary company or persons connected with such directors and hence provisions of section 192 of the Companies Act, 2013 are not applicable to the Company. - (xvi)(a), The Company is not required to be registered (b),(c), under Section 45-IA of the Reserve Bank of India Act, 1934.
+Hence, reporting under clause (xvi)(a), (b) and (c) of the Order is not applicable. - (d) The Group does not have any Core Investment Company as part of the group and accordingly reporting under clause (xvi)(d) of the Order is not applicable. - (xvii) The Company has not incurred cash losses during the financial year covered by our audit and in the immediately preceding financial year. - (xviii) There has been no resignation of the statutory auditors of the Company during the year. - (xix) On the basis of the financial ratios, ageing and expected dates of realization of financial assets and payment of financial liabilities, and our knowledge of the Board of Directors and Management plans and based on our examination of the evidence supporting the assumptions, nothing has come to our attention, which causes us to believe that any material uncertainty exists as on the date of the audit report indicating that Company is not capable of meeting its liabilities existing at the date of balance sheet as and when they fall due within a period of one year from the balance sheet date.
+We, however, state that this is not an assurance as to the future viability of the Company.
+We further state that our reporting is based on the facts up to the date of the audit report and we neither give any guarantee nor any assurance that all liabilities falling due within a period of one year from the balance sheet date, will get discharged by the Company as and when thev fall due.